 Collaborative opportunities for end user driven research to maximise research impact and funding pathways

 Targeted, timely and collaborative research to address complex science issues and help you meet your ESG obligations

 Industry needs relevant and high quality biodiversity research to help address key challenges and deliver greater certainty for investments.
 WABSI's Research Priorities Plan facilitates critical research and enables efficient access to information, assisting us to better manage impacts and make decisions with more certainty whilst advancing societal knowledge of WA's unique biodiversity.

 WABSI research programs bring research expertise together to build and share scientific knowledge.
 It will not only help inform our conservation and restoration work but will also enable community to achieve more effective environmental outcomes through incorporating the values and perspectives of diverse stakeholders.

 The WABSI Research Priorities Plan contributes greatly towards building scientific knowledge as a critical asset for Western Australia.
 High quality information that is relevant and easily accessible helps attract investment, encourage innovation and delivers benefits for years to come.

 One of our challenges is formulating advice with limited available information.
-Our participation in WABSI means supporting science collaborations to help build valuable networks of environmental knowledge as well as access to critical biodiversity information required for informed decision making.
+Participation in WABSI research programs means supporting science collaborations to help build valuable networks of environmental knowledge as well as access to critical biodiversity information required for informed decision making.

 While a lot of effort is being expended to protect the State’s world-renowned native plants and animals, we need to do more.
 Having the community and business become key partners as well as advocates, means it is a challenge I feel confident we can meet.
 We’re very supportive of WABSI helping us better understand biodiversity across our State and building a shared resource.
 It will mean that our conservation areas continue as part of our heritage and contribute to our quality of life.